typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 much more lightweight which allows starting a lot of them without many issues.

-They are often characterized by [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) which means the thread decides when it's giving up control instead of being forcefully denied it like it happen on JVM.
+They are often characterized by [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) which means the thread decides when it's giving up control instead of being forcefully denied it like it happens on JVM.

 This term is important for `cats.effect.IO` because with its' `Fiber` and `shift` design there are a lot of similarities to this model.
 This will be explained in the next section.